Startup Funding 101: investment rounds and sources

 As an alternative, you can consider getting a business card or applying for an SBA loan supported by the government.
 They work directly with banks to get loans in the hands of small entrepreneurs.
 A business loan can reach $50 000 which would be enough to cover a pre-seed stage.

 #7 Government programs

 Crowdfunding and SBA microloans leave you more control over your business.
-If you aim for a greater amount of money, your purposes can be met by angel investors, venture capitalists and private firms.
+If you aim at a greater amount of money, your needs can be met by angel investors, venture capitalists, and private firms.
 Almost all startups start from pre-seed and seed stages sponsored on their own.
-To move further and raise more money, you have to provide investors with something more than just an idea, a short video or an inspirational speech.
+To move further and raise more money, you have to provide investors with something more than just an idea – a short video or an inspirational speech.

-This “something” should be based on a convincing design prototype, a business plan, a proof of concept, or the MVP that demonstrate the results of your work and the prospects for future investments.
-These things cannot be handled on your own so many startups opt for hiring either an in-house team or outsourced resources depending on their business needs.
+This “something” should be based on a convincing design prototype, a business plan, a proof of concept, or the MVP that demonstrates the results of your work and the prospects for future investments.
+These things are difficult to be handled on one’s own. so many startups opt for hiring either an in-house team or outsourced resources, depending on their business needs.
 A development team enters the startup at first stages and becomes a reliable partner helping you embody your idea technically: from the first design prototype to a completed product ready to hit the market.

 Final round: closing the deal

 Now when you know what people are right to contact on each stage it’s time to think about what you are going to say to convince them to give you the money.
 This is how the process looks like:

 First, you have to calculate the amount of money you need at this stage and make your point with a clear strategy and exact numbers;

 This is where you need to be convincing, so try to: